Thank you for subscribing

 But building a flawless alfresco entertainer is no easy feat.
 Choosing the best layout for the space, including the right appliances and ensuring everything is weatherproof and watertight are just some of the things you need consider when it comes to designing a dreamy outdoor entertaining space.

-To get your backyard culinary hub cooking on all burners, RACV's Head of Home Trades, Kieran Davies, says the design principles that apply to your indoor kitchen should be considered for your outdoor one, too.
-Whether you’ve got a rambling backyard, a compact courtyard or an upstairs terrace, here’s what you need to know about designing the ultimate outdoor kitchen or barbecue area.
+To get your backyard culinary hub cooking on all burners, RACV Head of Trades Kieran Davies says the design principles that apply to your indoor kitchen should be considered for your outdoor one, too.

 Where is the best location for an outdoor kitchen?

-An aesthetic kitchen is one thing but a functional one is quite another and, when it comes to cooking outdoors, location can greatly influence how seamlessly your alfresco cooking area functions.
+An aesthetic kitchen is one thing, but a functional one is quite another.
+When it comes to cooking outdoors, location can greatly influence how seamlessly your alfresco cooking area functions.
+So where is the best location to build an outdoor cooking or barbecue area?

-So, where is the best location to build an outdoor cooking or barbecue area?
-“This is really up to you and how you want to use your kitchen,” Kieran says.
-“Usually, outdoor kitchens are built adjacent to the living areas of a house and, if it’s close to your existing kitchen, might make it easier to share appliances and fridge space.”
+"This is really up to you and how you want to use your kitchen," Davies says.
+"Usually, outdoor kitchens are built adjacent to the living areas of a house and, if it’s close to your existing kitchen, that might make it easier to share appliances and fridge space."

-If you’re planning to have a true, open-air kitchen, this will be simpler and easier to facilitate than if you’re planning to transform an undercover alfresco area into an entertainer’s delight, which may then be subject to building code requirements.
+If you’re planning to have a true open-air kitchen, this will be simpler and easier to facilitate than if you’re planning to transform an undercover alfresco area into an entertainer’s delight, which may then be subject to building code requirements.

-Depending on the layout of our home, Kieran says it’s also important to factor in bedrooms and overhead balconies, as you don’t want them inundated with smoke or smells every time you crank up the outdoor BBQ.
+Depending on the layout of your home, Davies says it’s also important to factor in bedrooms and overhead balconies, as you don’t want them inundated with smoke or smells every time you crank up the outdoor BBQ.
+He also advises to consider the aspect of your home and when you will be using the kitchen.

-“Sunsets are a beautiful time to be outside but the western sun on summer afternoons can be stifling and might make it hard to use your kitchen comfortably.”
+"Remember to be aware of noise and smells coming from the kitchen area and avoid having them too close to bedrooms or beneath balconies," he says.
+"Sunsets are a beautiful time to be outside, but the western sun on summer afternoons can be stifling and might make it hard to use your kitchen comfortably."

 How important is ventilation for an outdoor kitchen?